Arrival / Enrolment

 ANU/VC Travel Grant: the ANU provides a small (<$1000) allowance for international travel for students on program for >12 months.
 Further information can be found of the ANU Services page.

-Program / Candidature Management
+Leave of Absence / Candidature Management

 Leave: there are three types of leave - (i) recreational / annual, (ii) personal, (iii) medical.